A complete guide to selecting the best setting for your photos

 We have put together our most popular choices of locations, but would love to hear from you about any other more unique suggestions..

 The beach offers a huge array of options all in one place.
 There is the sea, the sand, the beach wall and the beach huts that provide colour and variety for the backdrop.
 This setting creates stunning, natural portraits if you’re not afraid to have wind swept hair.
 It can be quite windy and chilly by the shore even in the summer, so come prepared – bring an extra layer and a hairbrush!
 The beach is a fun space for children to enjoy, or a romantic setting for a couple taking long walks in the evening.
+If this interests you, see more of our beach portrait photographs.

 A country park or something similar is the most popular portrait location as it offers variety.
 This is perfect for families with children as there are large open fields for them to run around in.
 It’s not just for children though with the natural, uninterrupted ideal landscapes giving the perfect setting for any portrait.
 The four seasons create different backdrops – spring and summer provide the most common backdrop most associate with portrait photography, with leafy trees and colourful blossom.
 Autumn brings in beautiful earthy colours of reds and oranges, while winter in the park can appear quite stark with exposed branches.
 This is something to consider when choosing an outdoor portrait and what colours and environment you would like your photographs to contain.